docker/labs/dockercon-us-2017/docker-enterprise/README.md

 In this section we will deploy the [Docker Pets](https://github.com/mark-church/docker-paas) application using a compose file.
 In the following sections we will add features to our compose file and make our application progressively more complex and feature-full.
 Docker Pets is a simple web app that records votes for different animals and uses a persistent backend to record the votes.
 It's comprised of two images:

 - **`chrch/docker-pets`** is a front-end Python Flask container that serves up random images of housepets, depending on the given configuration
-- **`consul`** (which will be used in a later compose file) is a back-end KV store that stores the number of visits that the web services recieve.
+- **`consul`** (which will be used in a later compose file) is a back-end KV store that stores the number of visits that the web services receive.
 It's configured to bootstrap itself with 3 replicas so that we have fault tolerant persistence.

 This is the first iteration of our compose file for the Docker Pets application: